 Dr Saund joined the partnership in 1993 and with further development of the Gorse Covert estate, and rising popularity at Hathern since that time, both the Maxwell Drive surgery and Cross Street surgeries were progressively expanded.
 In September 2009 the Practice name was changed from Dr Kaur and Partners to Dishley Grange Medical Practice.

-In the last few years, there have been significant changes in the partnership due to retirements and we now have 3 dedicated partners leading the practice:
+During the last few years, there have been significant changes in the partnership and from September 2018, we have 4 partners providing clinical leadership to the practice:

 Dr Narinder Singh-Saund

-Patient numbers continue to increase and the on-going development of the practice is well supported by a professional team of nursing and administrative staff.
+Patient numbers continue to rise and the on-going development of the practice is well supported by a professional team of nursing and administrative staff.

-In line with the national requirements the NHS Leicestershire County & Rutland PCT carried out the Pharmaceutical Needs Assessment in early 2011 and Hathern has been designated as rural.
-This secures the dispensing at Cross Street site until 2016.
+In line with the national requirements NHS England, Leicester, Leicestershire and Rutland carried out the Pharmaceutical Needs Assessment and Hathern has been designated as rural which secures the dispensing at Cross Street until the next review.

-The Practice is well placed to meet the challenges of the changing National Health Service and also any demands that it may face with any new housing that is planned over the next fifteen years as part of “Charnwood 2021 Local Development Plan”.
+The Practice takes an active part in Charnwood Community GP Network in developing local services and is well placed to meet the challenges of the changing National Health Service and also any demands that it may face with any new housing that is planned over the next fifteen years as part of “Charnwood 2021 Local Development Plan”.